unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ~~~
 {: .language-python}

-> ## Excercise: Add a BatchNormalization layer as the first layer to your neural network.
+> ## Exercise: Add a BatchNormalization layer as the first layer to your neural network.
 > Look at the [documentation of the batch normalization layer](https://keras.io/api/layers/normalization_layers/batch_normalization/).
 Add this as a first layer to the model we defined above.
 Then, train the model and compare the performance to the model without batch normalization.
 >
 > > ## Solution